Leadership and Involvement

 Drop-in, interactive sessions are available throughout the year for students to spend 90 minutes learning about a specific topic or issue related to leadership.
 Past sessions have included communication, group decision-making, dealing with conflict, and much more.
 For more information, come by the student activities office or look for our leadership and involvement posters.
 No need to RSVP, and dinner is provided.

 Each fall, an overnight retreat allows students to explore a leadership topic more thoroughly.
 Past topics have included ethical leadership, multicultural leadership, understanding conflict, and team/group skills.
 The retreat includes experiential activities, theory and, of course, s’mores on the beach.
 The leadership retreat takes place at beautiful Camp Magruder on the Oregon coast.
-This retreat is free and a sign up sheet can be found in student activities preceding the event.
+This retreat is free and a sign up sheet can be found in the student center preceding the event.

 The LeaderShape Institute